joshuacurtiss/khplaylist/README.md

 Alternatively, you can download videos from [jw.org](https://www.jw.org/ase/publications) and save them in any folder within your user account's video directory—on Windows it is named "Videos" and on Macs it is named "Movies".

+Consider viewing this [KH Playlist Video Tutorial](https://youtu.be/Saiq5fN3vlw) produced by Bro.
+Murray, or scroll down for more information.

 ## Download ##

 This application isn't signed.
 That just means your computer will warn you that